square/lifecycle.js/README.md

 ### Lifecycle files

-Each file under 'lifecycle' will be loaded before the bootstrap stage is executed.
+Each file under the 'lifecycle' directory will be loaded before the bootstrap stage is executed.
 You can use this to create your own lifecycle setup code.
 You can also load a lifecycle setup function from a library that is Lifecycle aware.

 For example.